vas610/trav/codingChallenge/README.md

+# Challenge

+1. Parse the attached Json and create a CSV file

+2. Perform the below descriptive analysis;
+    - i.
+Get only the maximum rating for an industry
+    - ii.
+Get the minimum rating of a child company for the parent company
+    - iii.
+Transpose all the child companies as columns for a parent company

 # Things to note

 1. The given JSON file wasn't a valid json.
 It had two JSON records.
 I assumed both the records need to be combined before the analysis.